Indexes for search performance

 If it is not known whether an index exists or not, add IF NOT EXISTS to ensure it does.

-Note that the index will not be created if there already exists an index with the same schema and type, same name or both.
+The index will not be created if there already exists an index with the same schema and type, same name or both.
+As of Neo4j 5.17, an informational notification is instead returned.

 Failure to create an already existing index